Scarabol/rock-raiders-web/README.md

 ### v0.8.0 - Late game features

-- Raider get tired while carrying and eat at barracks
 - Allow raider in alarm mode to be moved by player

 - Add magnet cursor to map panel to track entities